-Equality and Inclusion annual progress report 2021-22 (bristol.gov.uk) Appendix - Workforce Diversity Data - summary analysis
+Equality and Inclusion annual progress report 2021-22 (bristol.gov.uk)

+Appendix - Workforce

+Diversity Data - summary analysis

-Additional sources of useful workforce evidence include the Employee Staff Survey Report and Stress Risk Assessment Form completed by individuals and teams [internal links only]
+Additional sources of useful workforce evidence include the Employee Staff Survey Report and Stress Risk Assessment Form completed

 The Workforce Diversity Report shows Bristol City Council Workforce Diversity statistics for Headcount, Sickness, Starters and Leavers data.
 The report is updated once a month with data as at the end of the previous month.
 It excludes data for locally managed schools/nurseries, councillors, casual, seasonal and external agency employees.
 The report is based on the sensitive information that staff add to Employee Self Service on iTrent (ESS).